ScalablyTyped/Distribution/readme.md

 For now you'll have to be aware of this limitation and treat bounds as documentation.

-### Whatsup with Instantiable?
+### Whatsup with classes?

 In Javascript classes are first class values, while in Scala they just float around in a parallel type-dimension.

 To capture this (and the idea of a "newable" function), a family of interfaces is introduced (in the `runtime` helper artifact):

 ```scala
 trait Instantiable1[T1, R] extends js.Object